Towards Measuring and Modeling "Culture" in LLMs: A Survey: Introduction

-How then is culture handled in NLP research?
-As we shall demonstrate, the datasets and studies are typically designed to tease out the differential performance of the models across some set of variables.
-Whilst often not addressed explicitly, it is in the very choice of datasets that authors specify the features of culture they will examine.
-That is, the datasets themselves can be considered to be \textit{proxies for culture}.
-As such it is useful to examine the different instantiations of culture found in this research.
-From food and drink, to norms and values, how have researchers represented culture in and through their datasets?
-In doing so we attempt to make explicit the various facets of culture which have been studied, and to highlight gaps in the research.
+Given this wholly sensible strategy, it is useful to examine the different instantiations of culture found in this style of research.
+From food and drink, to norms and values, how have researchers represented culture \textit{in and through} their datasets?
+In doing so we \textit{make explicit the various facets of culture which have been studied, and highlight gaps in the research}.
 We call for a more explicit acknowledgment of the link between the datasets employed and the facets of culture studied, and hope that the schema described in this paper provides a useful mechanism for this.

 In addition, we highlight limitations in the robustness of the probing methods used in the studies, which raises doubts about the reliability and generalizability of the findings.

-Finally, we believe this literature survey highlights the limitations of NLP benchmarking for understanding how a concept as broad and complex as culture plays out in LLMs.
 Whilst benchmarking is important and necessary, it is not sufficient, as the choices made in creating rigorous benchmarking datasets are unlikely to reveal the full extent of either LLMs cultural limitations or their full cultural representation.
 Not only is culture multi-faceted, but cultural representation is tied in closely with other related factors such as local language use and local terminology \cite{wibowo2023copalid}.

-This survey brings out the need for situated studies of LLM-based applications in particular cultural contexts (e.g., restoring ancient texts from ancient cultures \cite{assael}; journalists in Africa \cite{GondweGreg}), which are conspicuously absent from the NLP literature.
+Our study also brings out the lack, and the urgent need thereof, for situated studies of LLM-based applications in particular cultural contexts (e.g., restoring ancient texts from ancient cultures \cite{assael}; journalists in Africa \cite{GondweGreg}, and digital image making practices \cite{mim2024inbetween}), which are conspicuously absent from the NLP literature.
 The combination of rigorous benchmarking and naturalistic studies will present a fuller picture of how culture plays out in LLMs.